josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

   });
  {% endraw %}{% endhighlight %}

-Which means that the `$diggest` cycle haven't had any issues evaluating an Angular Expression containing this `$filter`.
+This means that the `$diggest` cycle hasn't had any issues evaluating an Angular Expression containing this `$filter`.

-Then, why is the `$filter` failing when is used inside a `ngRepeat` directive?
+So, why is the `$filter` failing inside a `ngRepeat` directive?

-Because the `ngRepeat` directive adds a `$watch`er into its container's `$scope` for the collection that it's being iterated.
+It's because the `ngRepeat` directive adds a `$watch`er into its container's `$scope` for the collection that's being iterated.
 If [we have a look at the code of the `ngRepeat` directive][3] we'll find a line like this one: